jinwoo/cl-bf/README.md

 =====

 [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) interpreter written in Common Lisp.
-Sets the cell to 0 for EOF.
+For EOF, the cell is unchanged.